-It would be logical to presume that even more states will soon be requiring training from dental assistant schools.
+It would be logical to presume that even more states will soon be requiring training from dental assisting programs.
 Usually such trends do not move in a backward direction, especially when involving education or governmental regulations.
 It is very likely that that 76% percent will be closer to 100% in the near future.

-Recall that even though there are a few states that do not have strict requirements that must be met through attending a dental assistant school, it does not mean that the dentists practicing within those states do not personally require it to be in their employ; it only means there is not a law in place yet to make their preferences a legality.
+Recall that even though there are a few states that do not have strict requirements that must be met through taking these kinds of courses, it does not mean that the dentists practicing within those states do not personally require it to be in their employ; it only means there is not a law in place yet to make their preferences a legality.

 From state to state, more and more dentists have realized how much easier new employee transitions flow when one has come from a dental assisting school.

-Common sense can tell us, too, that a professional who put in as many years as one has to become a dentist, he or she would reasonably respect, or even demand, that those acting as their right arm have a dental assistant education.
+Common sense can tell us, too, that a professional who put in as many years as one has to become a dentist, he or she would reasonably respect, or even demand, that those acting as their right arm have a the right education.

 Also, the education that dentists are requiring of their assistants is a fraction of the time they have devoted to their expertise.
 Wanting educated personnel by their side is an understandable stipulation.

-Dental assistants who have attended dental assistant schools are some of the biggest advocates for laws that require new dental assistant’s to have proper training, licensing, or certifications, so the dentist are not alone in that want.
+Those who have attended specialized schools are some of the biggest advocates for laws that require new assistants to have proper training, licensing, or certifications, so the dentist are not alone in that want.

-Knowing that there needs to be so much consideration given to controlling infectious diseases, or the foresight needed in competent chair side assisting, it is no wonder that professionals are giving rapt attention to the advocating of dental assistant education.
+Knowing that there needs to be so much consideration given to controlling infectious diseases, or the foresight needed in competent chair side assisting, it is no wonder that professionals are giving rapt attention to the advocating of accredited education.

-An experienced, educated dental assistant knows the time and effort it has taken to hone his or her skills, and it is logical that they would not be pleased to have to train a coworker from scratch.
+An experienced, educated employee knows the time and effort it has taken to hone his or her skills, and it is logical that they would not be pleased to have to train a coworker from scratch.

-It is also worthy of consideration that those coming from dental assistant schools are more qualified for advancement, perhaps even moving into management positions, and they might be actively involved in the hiring process; another good reason to look up dental assistant schools.
+It is also worthy of consideration that those coming from schools are more qualified for advancement, perhaps even moving into management positions, and they might be actively involved in the hiring process; another good reason to look up the right program to attend.

-When dental assistants receive “on the job training” we can imagine who does most of the training: it’s likely that the experienced, educated assistants have to make time in their schedules to do so.
+When they receive “on the job training” we can imagine who does most of the training.
+It is likely that the experienced, educated employees have to make time in their schedules to do so.

-There we see another good reason why dental assistants who made the effort to go to a dental assistant school might campaign for hiring educated dental assistants.
+There we see another good reason why dentist assistants who made the effort to go to a school might campaign for hiring people with more education.

 Twenty years ago, one may have had a burning desire to break into the field of dental assisting but could not work out the logistics of accomplishing an education to jump-start their career.